techprimate/TPPDF/README.md

 - [x] Table with cell merging
 - [x] Table cell content wraps on page breaks
 - [x] Hyperlinks in attributed strings
+- [x] Native progress tracking using `Foundation.Progress`
+- [x] Instance-based generators, so you can generate multiple documents at the same time

 ## Features